martijnvwezel/muino-email-management/README.md

 ```

 ## Developing
 Be aware that you need a MongDB, and Redis version running.
-Redis will be reconsidered, so it can be removed in the future branches.
 ``` bash
 cd muino-smarthome-api/
 npm run start # This command build the frontend and start the backend